 - Pull out the brown butter mixture from the fridge.
 It will be solid, but don't worry.
 Add in the 3 tablespoon of hot heavy cream and whisk the mixture together.

 - The brown butter mixture will become creamy, smooth, and just like a thick glaze.
-If you think the mixture is still too thick, add in 1/2 tbsp of hot cream at a time and mix again until you reach the desired consistency.
+If you think the mixture is still too thick, add in ½ tablespoon of hot cream at a time and mix again until you reach the desired consistency.
 This method allows you to make a glaze that is not overly sweet.

 - Dip each donut in the glaze then set aside, decorate with caramelized banana slices or enjoy as is.